pratyaynotfound/ML-with-Python/README.md

 Please note that the code provided in this project assumes the existence of the CIFAR-10 dataset files and uses the `pickle` module for loading the data.
 If you have made any modifications or have additional files related to the CIFAR-10 object detection project, please update the description accordingly.

+### Project 3: Naive Bayes Classifier for Diabetes Prediction

+This project focuses on predicting the presence or absence of diabetes using a Naive Bayes classifier.
+The dataset used contains features related to glucose and blood pressure.
+The goal is to classify individuals as diabetic or non-diabetic based on these features.

+The project includes the following files:

+- `dbts_NB.py`: This file contains the code to load the diabetes dataset, split it into training and testing sets, create a Naive Bayes classifier, train the classifier, make predictions on the test set, and evaluate the model's accuracy.
+It also visualizes the data using a scatter plot.

+- `Naive-Bayes-Classification-Data.csv`: This CSV file contains the diabetes dataset with the following columns: glucose, bloodpressure, and diabetes.

+- `NB_Readme.md`: This file provides an overview of the project, its purpose, and instructions on how to use the code.

 Feel free to explore the project and its files for more details.